awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

 1. Choose **Connect**\.

    After a few moments, SSMS connects to your DB instance\.
-If you can't connect to your DB instance, see [Security Group Considerations](#USER_ConnectToMicrosoftSQLServerInstance.Security) and [Troubleshooting the Connection to Your SQL Server DB Instance](#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.
+If you can't connect to your DB instance, see [Security Group Considerations](#USER_ConnectToMicrosoftSQLServerInstance.Security) and [Troubleshooting Connections to Your SQL Server DB Instance](#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.

 1. Your SQL Server DB instance comes with SQL Server's standard built\-in system databases \(master, model, msdb, and tempdb\)\.
 To explore the system databases, do the following: